-The core of this new 232-page Guide is in-depth profiles on all players on the top 50 prospect list, with each player write-up completely new for 2020.
-Individual profiles include 2019 stats, photos, scouting reports, probable 2020 team assignment, Rule 5 status, estimated MLB arrival, ultimate potential and more.
+The core of this new Guide remains the in-depth profiles on all players on our new Top 50 prospect list, with each player write-up new for 2021.
+Individual profiles include photos, scouting reports down to the tool and pitch level, probable 2021 team assignment, Rule 5 status, estimated MLB arrival, ultimate potential and more.

-TCN owner Brian Walton and prospect analyst Derek Shore each extend their analysis to a group of others who missed the top 50 and both also detail their favorite sleeper prospect of 2020.
-This increases the profiled prospect count to 62.
+TCN owner Brian Walton and expert scouting analyst Matt Thompson each extend their analysis to a group of others who just missed the Top 50 and identify a deep sleeper prospect for 2021.

-These prospect reports are fresh, compiled from information gathered while watching these players in action as well as from conversations with their coaches, Cardinals’ player development staff, scouts from outside of the organization and the players themselves.
+These prospect reports are fresh, compiled from information gathered while watching these players in action and on video as well as from conversations with their coaches, Cardinals’ player development staff, scouts from outside of the organization and the players themselves.

-Additional views of the 2020 top 50 presented include tiers, an ultimate potential-only re-ranking, depth by position and prospect proximity to St. Louis.
+Additional views of the 2021 Top 50 presented include detailed by-tool and by-pitch scouting reports, ranking tiers, an ultimate potential-only re-ranking, depth by position and prospect proximity to St. Louis.

-The Guide opens with a look back at the system’s all-stars, award winners and stats leaders from the 2019 season and concludes with an extensive Cardinals history section.
-The latter includes in-depth breakdown and analysis of the 2013-2019 First-Year Player Drafts and top international signings since 2004, including bonuses and spending against pool amounts.
-Also included are Rule 5 Draft results back to 2002 and our top prospect lists from 2006 on.
+The Guide opens with a look back at last year’s prospect list, MLB debuts and camp assignments during 2020 and concludes with an extensive Cardinals history section.
+The latter includes in-depth breakdown and analysis of each First-Year Player Draft back to 2013 and top international signings since 2004, including bonuses and spending against pool amounts.
+Also included are Rule 5 Draft results back to 2002 and our top prospect lists from 2006 forward.

 Get the Guide now and take it with you to spring training and to the Cardinals minor league ballparks all summer for insight on all the hottest prospects!